MatthewWid/Whirl/doc/documentation/systems.md

 # Custom Events

-Whirl uses a dynamic custom event system to emit information from objects that can be picked up by listeners on that object.
-Many Whirl objects come with their own premade events, but you can also make your own that listens on or emits events from any object that has the event system attached.
+Whirl uses a dynamic event system to emit information from objects that can be picked up by listeners on that object.
+Many Whirl objects come with their own premade events, but you can also make your own that listen on or emit events from any object that has the event system attached to it.

-Events are identified by name.
+Events are identified by a given name.
 There can be multiple listeners on a single event that will all fire when that even is called.
 Events are called in the order that the listeners were initially added in.

+Events do not have to be initialised beforehand.
+You can listen pn any event name and it will be fired if something emits on that same name.

 ```javascript
 [object].event
 ```

+Attach the event system to a game object:

 ```javascript
 [game].object.attachSystem([object], {event: true})